lucky-jjq/MCIT593/final_project/README.txt

 Note:
 Fines per capita is defined as total fines/ population in each individual zipcode.
 But some zipcodes lack population data.
-Therefore, the last output (fines per capita) only prints out those zipcodes that have population data.
+Therefore the last output (fines per capita) only prints out those zipcodes that have population data.

-END